apache/metron/metron-deployment/README.md

 ii) [As single node using an AMI from the AWS Community AMI Marketplace](#aws-single-node-cluster-deployment-using-an-ami) iii) [As a 10-node cluster](#aws-10-node-cluster-deployment)

-Below will provide more information on the three different deployment methods
+Below will provide more information on the three different deployment methods.
+Warning: Amazon will charge for the use of their resources when running Apache Metron.
+The amount will vary based on the number and size of hosts, along with current Amazon pricing structure.
+Be sure to stop or terminate all of the hosts instantiated by Apache Metron when not in use to avoid unnecessary charges.

 ### AWS Single Node Cluster Deployment Using Vagrant
 This will deploy Metron and all of its dependencies as a single node in Amazon Web Service's EC2 platform using Vagrant.